poyhsiao/bookmark-ism/README.md

 ## Development Status

-This project is currently in active development.
-The foundation has been implemented with:
+This project has successfully completed 6 major phases with comprehensive functionality:

-**✅ Phase 1: MVP Foundation**
+**✅ Phase 1: MVP Foundation (100% Complete)**
 - ✅ Complete Docker containerization with self-hosted Supabase stack
 - ✅ Project structure and configuration management
 - ✅ Database connection with GORM and Supabase PostgreSQL